oddkiva/sara/README.md

-DO-CV: C++ Computer Vision Library
+﻿Sara: C++ Computer Vision Library
 ==================================

-DO-CV focuses on:
+Sara focuses on:

 1. having an **easy-to-use and simple API**,
 2. having **easy-to-understand and efficient** implementations of computer vision